RayAndrade/TheRayCode/PHP/Singelton/README.md

 With the Singelton design pattern we want to ensure that a class has only one instance, while providing a global access point to this instance.

 The Singleton's instance is stored in a static field.
-This field is an array, because we'll allow our Singleton to have subclasses.
+For this demonstration we make the field is an array, because we'll allow our Singleton to have subclasses.
 Each item in this array will be an instance of a specific **Singleton**'s subclass.
 You'll see how this works in a moment.
 ```php